‘Mission: Impossible - Rogue Nation’ trailer: Movie stunt combo

 Not only with a bang, but with mirth as well.
 However unintentional, some of the MI5 stunts are hilarious.

-Check out below the Mission: Impossible - Rogue Nation trailer and its previously released teaser trailer.
+Check out below the Mission: Impossible - Rogue Nation trailer.

 Impressive (and humorous) stunts